mohmiim/MLIntroduction/session-2/README.md

         	print(classification_report(generator.classes, row_index, target_names=target_names))
 ```

-The change was very simple, we added 2 lines print statements.
+The change was very simple, we added 2 print statements.
 One to print the names of all class

 ```python
 target_names = generator.class_indices.keys()